 A PCOS diagnosis can usually be made if other conditions with similar symptoms have been ruled out and women meet at least 2 of the 3 following criteria.

-Please note that this blog post is not a substitute for official medical advice.
-If you are concerned about your symptoms, suspect you have an underlying health condition, or wish to make dietary/lifestyle changes, please consult your doctor first.
+Please note this blog post is not a substitute for official medical advice and is for informational purposes only.
+If you are concerned about your PCOS symptoms, suspect you have an underlying health condition, or wish to start a new diet/lifestyle/supplement plan, please consult your doctor first.
+Neither the author(s) nor the publishers of this content take responsibility for any potential health consequences or side effects experienced by any person following this educational content.

 How Can PCOS Be Detected

-You have an irregular period if the length of your menstrual cycle (the time between your periods starting) keeps changing.
+You have an irregular period if the length of your menstrual cycle keeps changing.

 A typical menstrual cycle lasts 28 days, although an average cycle can last a little shorter or longer than this (anything between 21 – 35 days is considered normal).